Research Prototype Authentication

 encodedStr = result.encoded ← "$argon2id$v=19$m=65536,t=3,p=4$<b64salt>$<b64hash>"

 Tamper-evidence: The witness is derived from the full encoded string (including parameters and base64 hash), not just the raw hash bytes.
-Any alteration to encodedStr changes h₁, which changes the transcript nonce, which invalidates every Merkle path and FRI check in the proof.
+Any alteration to encodedStr changes h1, which changes the transcript nonce, which invalidates every Merkle path and FRI check in the proof.
+This is a useful integrity check, but it means the encoded string is credential material during the request and must be discarded after verification.

 MiMC-7 Block Cipher